Pshimaf-Git/discard/README.md

-# Discard
+# README.md

-A lightweight Go package for safely discarding values, errors, or outputs in your code.
-Useful for ignoring return values or simplifying code where output is intentionally unused.
+## Overview

+This package provides a type that implements all interfaces from Go's `io` package.
+It is designed to serve as a stub or placeholder wherever any `io` interface is required.
+This can be useful for testing, scaffolding, or situations where a no-op implementation is needed.

-## Installation
+## InstallInstallation

 ```sh
 go get github.com/Pshimaf-Git/discard